 - If any errors occur, review the error messages in file INSTUPGR \$CONSLOG on MIGMAINT's 2CF0 minidisk (accessed as filemode E), correct the condition that is causing the error, and then go back to - substep "4" on page 240.
 (The most current messages are at the bottom of the file.)
-6. If INSTUPGR completes with no errors, but does have warnings, they will be displayed on the screen - and also logged in the file \$STAGE2\$ \$WRNFILE on MIGMAINT's 2CF0 disk (accessed as file mode E).
-Review the warnings and resolve any issues before continuing.
+6. If INSTUPGR completes with no errors, but does have warnings, they will be displayed on the screen and also logged in the file \$STAGE2\$ \$WRNFILE on MIGMAINT's 2CF0 disk (accessed as file mode E).